paulvanderlaken/dpg-dataday-sql/part2/track1_detective/level1/det29.md

-## ex29: Suspicious High-Discount, High-Quantity Items
+## ex29: Flag High-Discount, High-Quantity Line Items

 > **Type:** Core | **Track:** SQL Detective
 >
 > **Difficulty:** 4 / 10

 ### Business context
-The pricing and audit team wants to flag outlier transactions where **a large number of units were sold at a steep discount**.
-These could reflect exceptional bulk deals — or accidental overrides of standard pricing rules.

-You're asked to identify any line items where both **quantity and discount** are unusually high, so they can be reviewed for policy compliance.
+Your earlier checks flagged naming issues and sales gaps.
+Now, the pricing audit team has asked you to investigate **transaction-level anomalies** — specifically, items that were sold in **very large quantities** and received **steep discounts**.

+These may indicate bulk deals, but they could also reflect policy overrides or data entry errors.
+You’re asked to isolate any line items that satisfy both thresholds and store them for manual review.

 **Business logic & definitions:**
-* high quantity: more than **45 units**
+* High quantity: more than **45 units**
-* high discount: more than **8%** (`L_DISCOUNT > 0.08`)
+* High discount: more than **8%** (`L_DISCOUNT > 0.08`)
-* both conditions must be true
+* Both conditions must be met
+* Output: store in `WORKSHOP_DB.TEMP_SCHEMA.flagged_bulk_discount_items`

 ### Starter query
 ```sql